 The Service Centre built on land in Winnipeg at 1284 Main Street and the land on which it is built are owned by a third-party and are leased to the Corporation.
 The provisions of the lease include an initial term of 25 years and, at the Corporation's option, three further terms of five years each.
+Adoption of IFRS 16 Leases resulted in capitalizing the right-of-use asset for the land portion of the Main Street Lease as well a building in Brandon, MB for which the Corporation has a lease agreement.
+The total IFRS 16 transition adjustment to recognize these lease obligations totaled \$1.6 million.

-In accordance with IAS 17, Leases, the land portion has been recorded as an operating lease and the building portion as a financing lease.
-The details of the financing lease are as follows:
+The details of the lease obligations are as follows: